|

 Hurricane Preparedness with Kids – How to Create a Kit Plus Activities

-It’s time again for hurricane season.
-When it comes time for the storm, we all need to take some serious precautions to prepare for what could be long term power outages, lack of accessibility to stores, pharmacies, and gas stations, and unexpected events like downed trees or power lines.
+It’s hurricane season again!
+When it comes time for the storm, we all need to take some serious precautions to prepare for what could be long-term power outages, lack of accessibility to stores, pharmacies, and gas stations, and unexpected events like downed trees or power lines.

 Although waiting out a Florida hurricane can be an alarming and terrifying event, it is essential for families with children to find ways to keep them entertained and comfortable.